ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 }
 ```

-Implement the minimal `UploadAdapter` adapter interface as explained in the ["The anatomy of the adapter"](#the-anatomy-of-the-adapter) section.
+Implement the minimal `UploadAdapter` adapter interface as explained in ["The anatomy of the adapter"](#the-anatomy-of-the-adapter) section.
 The details of the implementation are explained in the following chapters of this guide.

 ```js
 class MyUploadAdapter {